 Want a smoother ride through life?
 Do you want whole life wellness minus drudgery and disappointment?
 Are you tired of aches and illness and worry about what the future holds for your health?

 This is why I designed Wellness Reinvented.
-So you have a path to follow, not a twisting, turning, meandering journey that only frustrates you, leaving you lost and confused.
-The pathways lead you back to a natural state of wellness.
+So you live in a gorgeous place that you can keep building upon, not a weak foundation topped with crumbling bricks.
+Blocks built well lead you back to a natural state of wellness.
 If you’re concentrating on exercise and eating right but ignoring the rest, it’ll show because that’s only part of it.

 Why?
-Because you journey down each path your way.
+Because you build this your way.
 In a way that you like, and you’ll want to do.
 Oh, sure, there may be a few rough spots, and there may be places where your inner 2-year-old kicks in and tries to tell you, “I don’t wannnnna!”
 But, overall, wellness can be crafted with joy and a sense of playfulness when you get the right guidance.

-Here are a brief overview of the 9 pathways to wellness:
+Here is a brief overview of the 9 building blocks of wellness:

 Simplicity